-Prom Dr. Throdore Bell, of New York City.
-Not only are your Pills admirably adapted to their purpose as an apericuit, but I find their beneficial elects upon the Liver very marked indeed.
-They have in my practice proved more effectual to the cure of billions complaints than any one renesty I can mention.
-I sincerely rejoice that we have a length a purgative which is worthy the confidence of the profession and the people.
+Billious Disorders-Liver Complaints Fillious Disorders-Liver Complaint From Dr. Throdore Bell, of New York (Ny.
+Not only are your Pills admirably adapted to the purpose as an aperient, but I find their beneficial feets upon the Liver very marked indeed.
+Thave in my practice proved more effectual for it cure of billions complaints than any one remains can mention.
+I sincerely rejoice that we have a length a purgative which is worthy the confidence the profession and the people.